 The first thing to plan is your bug out location, or BOL.
 If a major crisis hits and you must leave your home with your family, you need to have a planned destination.
 To be really prepared, you can plan for two bug out destinations and then go to the one that is best depending on the situation around you.

 It’s critical that you put considerable thought and time into planning your bug out location.
-For more information on how to do this, see our article on the basic do’s and don’ts for a bug out location.
 Once you have secured your bug out location, prepare that location to sustain you and your family once you get there.

 Map out and practice using several different routes to get to your destination.
 Keep in mind that major highways and intersections could be bottlenecked by government roadblocks or crowds of desperate people trying to leave the area.
 And in a natural disaster, routes can be unexpectedly blocked by debris such as downed trees and power lines.